Open Computing Center/Technical Assistance Center

-Food and drinks are not allowed in the computer lab.
+Food and drinks are not allowed in the open computing center.
 You are responsible for any damage to lab materials or equipment.

-No children under the age of 16 are permitted in the computer lab.
+No children under the age of 16 are permitted in the open computing center.

 Talking/noise is to be kept at a minimum to ensure a pleasant environment for all patrons.

-The use of cell phones in the computer lab is not allowed.
-Cell phones and pagers should be turned off or changed to silent.
-The patron should step outside the lab to make or take a cell phone call.
+Talking on your cell phone in the open computing center is not allowed.
+Cell phones should be turned off or changed to silent.
+The patron should step outside the library to make or take a cell phone call.

 Patrons must wear headphones while listening to email, CDs, or Internet sources that include audio segments.
 Headphone volume must be kept at a reasonable level.